NinjaCoder90/squiggle/README.md

   since this is a distributed version having the server, and the Application javafx we had to create submodules with a parent maven project with which each one of the modules having his own pom.xml file.
 Apart from this the project was really challenging and at the same time fun to develop.

+> **Emanuele Pippa:**
+  The main difficulty I met was the RMI: After knew the concepts, the main problem was to write it, and it was always full of some unknown problem; without mention my IDE had SDK and JavaVersion issues.
+  Another challenge, but much easier to fix it, was to implement methods distinguishing the Clients: the solution we used is looking everytime who made the access, the name he used and the order in which clients acted during the game.
 # Issues tracking

 Pull requests are welcome.
 For major changes, please open an [issue](https://gitlab.inf.unibz.it/Oussama.Driouache/pp_202021_misterycrew_id36129/-/issues) first to discuss what you would like to change